-Being outdoors and exploring nature in and around Madison has become my go-to activity since COVID-19 social distancing began.
-It’s rejuvenating to visit a new place and to be among plants and wildlife, as well as safely distance from and socialize with friends.
+Being outdoors and exploring nature in and around Madison has become a go-to activity of mine.
+It’s rejuvenating to visit a new place and to be among plants and wildlife, as well as a great way to get outside and socialize with friends.
+It's super easy in a city like Madison that encourages sustainable traveling.

 Spending more time outside also elevates why I care deeply about sustainability projects and actions to maintain a healthy environment for future generations.
 As you adventure outside, consider these seven tips to be a more sustainable visitor in nature: